 Open the basket, shake the fingers once, and then fry them again for another 2 minutes.
 You will get a beautiful appetizer without a drop of oil.

-Preheat your grill at medium heat for 10-15 minutes.
+Preheat your grill to medium heat for 10-15 minutes.
 Brush or spray your fish fingers with some oil.

-Cook from all the sides until crisp and golden.
+Cook from all sides until crisp and golden.

 Pro Tips By Neha